hackclub/hackxpansion/website/src/lib/content/docs/quickstart/first-driver.md

 };

-// Each driver is a struct, that impls the Driver and DriverMeta trait pub struct TwoButtonDriver;
+// Each driver is a struct, that impls the Driver and DriverMeta trait
+//
+// These structs can contain channels, or hardware that the driver owns,
+// or buses that the hardware owns pub struct TwoButtonDriver;

 // This trait allows the main firmware to know when should it load this driver,